kiwidamien/StackedTurtles/content/my_first_package/save_the_environment.md

 Tags: python, engineering, package, best-practices, environment, conda
 Date: 2019-01-22 19:30
 Category: Tools
 Summary: Environments allow you to distribute software to other users, where you don't know what packages they have installed.
-This is a better solution than using `reuirements.txt`, as the packages you install won't interfere with the users system.
+This is a better solution than using `requirements.txt`, as the packages you install won't interfere with the users system.

 ## Save the environment with conda (and how to let others run your programs)